Festool DOMINO 500

 Domino Joiner Pros and Cons

-Now switching over to the domino joint, if you haven’t used either machine you will quickly learn alignment of the biscuit or mortise is KEY.
+Now, switching over to the domino joint, if you haven’t used either machine, you will quickly learn the alignment of the biscuit or mortise is KEY.
 And, due to the biscuit being forgiving in left-right alignment, a domino joiner compensates with features like cross stop and trim stop.

-- Controlled width of cut with a simple turn of dial
+• Controlled width of cut with a simple turn of a dial

 Cons of a domino joiner:

-- As Festool is German made you’ll need to brush up on your metric measurements
+• As Festool is German you’ll need to brush up on your metric measurements

 Best Biscuit Joiners

-While there are a variety of biscuit joiners on the market, there are a handful that come to the top.
+While there are a variety of biscuit joiners on the market, a handful come to the top.

 Best Domino Joiners